Israel strikes 2 homes, killing more than 90 Palestinians as troops expand south Gaza offensive

 Later Friday, a strike pulverized the Nuseirat home of Mohammed Khalifa, a local TV journalist, killing him and at least 14 others, according to officials at the nearby Al Aqsa Martyrs’ Hospital where the bodies were taken.
 Mourners held funeral prayers Saturday in the hospital’s courtyard while rescue teams continued to search for survivors.
 The legs of at least two bodies were seen under what appeared to be a collapsed roof.

 Israel blames Hamas for the high civilian death toll, citing the militants' use of crowded residential areas and tunnels.
 Israel has launched thousands of airstrikes since Oct.
-7, and has largely refrained from commenting on specific attacks, including discussing the intended target.
+7, and has largely refrained from commenting on specific attacks.

 Israel's offensive has been one of the most devastating military campaigns in recent history, displacing nearly 85% of Gaza's 2.3 million people and leveling wide swaths of the tiny coastal enclave.
 More than half a million people in Gaza — a quarter of the population — are starving, according to a report this week from the United Nations and other agencies.